IbrahimMurad/RATQ/Quran.Foundation.md

 2. [Quran.com-API](./Technologies/quran.com-api.md)

    Quran.com-API is a RESTful API that is designed to empower Muslim App developers to build on top of the same backend that powers Quran Foundation apps.
-Thiese APIs provide the functionality and content on Quran.com and QuranReflect, facilitating easy access to comprehensive ayah and surah level content.
+These APIs provide the functionality and content on Quran.com and QuranReflect, facilitating easy access to comprehensive ayah-and-surah-level content.
 User authentication enhances the App's functionality, enabling the sync of bookmarks, notes, reflections, reading history, streaks, and more.
 By integrating with this APIs users can enjoy a rich connected experience across Quranic apps, and you can focus on innovating unique solutions that the world needs.

 3. [Quran.com-Android](https://play.google.com/store/apps/details?id=com.quran.labs.androidquran)